EBI-Metagenomics/genome_uploader/README.md

   * `---genome_info METADATA_FILE` : genomes metadata file in tsv format
   * `-m, --mags, --b, --bins`: select for bin or MAG upload
   * `--xmls`: creates submission and genome registration xmls
-  * `--manifests`: creates a manifest file for every genome to upload
+  * `--manifests`: creates a manifest file for every genome to upload (if xmls have already been generated and do not need to be updated, `--manifests` can be used without `--xmls`)
   * `--out`: output folder (default: working directory)
   * `--force`: forces reset of sample xml's backups
   * `--live`: registers genomes on ENA's live server.
 Omitting this option allows to validate samples beforehand